APIs

 Agent automation permissions

 Agents that operate tunnels usually need permissions on both surfaces.
-Hosted control-plane permissions let the agent discover or manage projects.
-Engine permissions let the agent create tunnels, dial private tunnels, and inspect live runtime state.
+Control plane API permissions let the agent discover or manage projects.
+Engine API permissions let the agent create tunnels, dial private tunnels, and inspect live runtime state.

 TaskPermission